My Dog Always Eats First: Homeless People and Their AnimalsLeslie Irvine

 ABOUT THE AUTHOR

-Leslie Irvine is associate professor of sociology at the University of Colorado at Boulder.
+Leslie Irvine is professor of sociology at the University of Colorado at Boulder.
 Her books include If You Tame Me: Understanding Our Connection with Animals and Filling the Ark: Animal Welfare in Disasters.

 - A Good Life for a Dog?